FairwindsOps/pluto/README.md

 ## Other Projects from Fairwinds

 Enjoying Pluto?
 Check out some of our other projects:
-* [Polaris](https://github.com/FairwindsOps/Polaris) - Audit, enforce, and build policies for Kubernetes resources, including over 20 built-in checks for best practices
+* [Polaris](https://github.com/FairwindsOps/Polaris) - Audit, enforce, and build policies for Kubernetes resources, including over 20 built-in checks for best practices.
-* [Goldilocks](https://github.com/FairwindsOps/Goldilocks) - Right-size your Kubernetes Deployments by compare your memory and CPU settings against actual usage
+* [Goldilocks](https://github.com/FairwindsOps/Goldilocks) - Right-size your Kubernetes Deployments by comparing your memory and CPU settings against actual usage.
-* [Nova](https://github.com/FairwindsOps/Nova) - Check to see if any of your Helm charts have updates available
+* [Nova](https://github.com/FairwindsOps/Nova) - Check to see if any of your Helm charts have updates available.
-* [rbac-manager](https://github.com/FairwindsOps/rbac-manager) - Simplify the management of RBAC in your Kubernetes clusters
+* [rbac-manager](https://github.com/FairwindsOps/rbac-manager) - Simplify the management of RBAC in your Kubernetes clusters.

 Or [check out the full list](https://www.fairwinds.com/open-source-software?utm_source=pluto&utm_medium=pluto&utm_campaign=pluto)
 ## Fairwinds Insights